23122K/swift-loggable/README.md

 #### `@Level`
 Specifies with what level event should be emitted with.
 Trait must conform to `Levelable` protocol.
 As of now only `OSLogType` conforms to this protocol.
 #### `@Omit`
 Can be used with parameters or without, in the last case  `@Logged` or `@OSLogged` macros will not be expanded.
 Its parameters must conform to `Omittable` protocol.
-Currently `Omittable` allows to omit capturing of function:
+Currently `Omittable` allows to ignore function result, specified parameter or all parameters.
-* Result
-* Parameter
-* All parameters
 #### `@Tag`
 Takes range of parameters that conforms to `Taggable` protocol.
 Passed parameters are attached to emitted event.
 ## Usage